UoMResearchIT/mine-the-gaps/README.md

 *Note that no data has been loaded yet, so the map will be empty.*

 #### How to set up admin users on the web app
-Run the Django management tool (running inside the docker container).
-Run:
+To load data, an admin user is required.
+To set up an admin user (aka superuser), we need to run the Django management tool (which runs within the docker container).
-`docker-compose run web python manage.py createsuperuser` which will ask for details.
-Fill out the fields as requested.
+Run:`docker-compose run web python manage.py createsuperuser` \
+This will ask several questions via the command line.
+Once the superuser is set up, that user can log in to the web application.

 #### Log in as superuser and upload data
 Return to the web application on your browser (`localhost:8000`) and click on `admin login` in the top right-hand side of the main page.
-User your new log-in credentials to log in.
+Use the new admin log-in credentials to log in.

-See our [instructions for admin users](README_instructions.md#admin-users) for admin user instructions on how to use this web application, including how to upload new data.
+See our [instructions for admin users](README_instructions.md#admin-users) for admin user instructions on how to use this web application, including how to upload data.

 ### Full database and Django set-up